DarrelASandbox/playground-security/README.md

 >
 > Also, Raymond Chen also mentioned [that](devblogs.microsoft.com/oldnewthing/20150701-00/?p=45241), as a rule of thumb, GUIDs are for uniqueness, not for randomness.

 > **Derek:** Depending on your use case a GUID is still considered sufficient.
-You may also generate your GUIDs using v4 GUID algorithm, and a cryptograpically secure psuedo random number generator.
+You may also generate your GUIDs using v4 GUID algorithm, and a cryptographically secure pseudo random number generator.
 In any case, it's important to understand what your user case is and level of risk tolerance is in order to determine your best path forward.
 Hope that helps.

 &nbsp;